 The Baths, Virgin Gorda Island, British Virgin Islands

 Most well-known for the boulder strewn area on the southern end of the island, called The Baths, Virgin Gorda Island, British Virgin Islands, Caribbean, was so named by Christopher Columbus, who felt the shape of the island was akin to the shape of a “Fat Virgin”.
 Virgin Gorda has many beautiful beaches, such as Savannah Bay, Pond Bay, Devil’s Bay, Mahoe Bay and Spring Bay, and many anchorages for yachts, including the large protected area known as North Sound or also affectionately known as “The Bitter End”, as after this anchorage, the next stop is England.
-With over 3000 acres of protected waters, the North Sound is one huge area of usually flat calm water for water sports, including sea kayaking, windsurfing and kite surfing.
-Resorts have sprung up on the sides and around North Sound, reachable from the rest of the island, unless by yacht, by a small ferry called the “Resort Ferry”, used mainly by locals to commute to in from work in the North Sound resorts.
+With over 3000 acres of protected waters, the North Sound is one huge area of usually flat calm water which is excellent for water sports, including sea kayaking, windsurfing and kite surfing.
+Resorts have sprung up on the sides and around North Sound, reachable from the rest of the island, unless by yacht, by a small ferry called the “Resort Ferry”, used mainly by locals to commute to and from work in the North Sound resorts.
 Visiting the Bitter End of Virgin Gorda on yacht charters, is the venue only of those on private crewed yacht charters in the British Virgin Islands.

 Virgin Gorda Island, Sunset over North Sound